opengeoedu/learn.opengeoedu.de/pages/07.Monitoring/10.landschaftstrukturmasse/04.datengrundlage/03.vergleich-vektordaten-rasterdaten/docs.en.md

 ---
-title: 'Vergleich Vektordaten - Rasterdaten'
+title: 'Comparison of vector and raster data'
 taxonomy:
     category:
         - docs